fact0real/geometry_poster/README.md

 Geometry cheat sheet made using latex tikzposter package and geogebra

 ## How to work with this project
-geomposter.tex is the main file
+geomposter.tex is the main file.
+Compile with LuaLaTeX

 test.tex is a playground for testing the geogebra exported figures